markotaali/flix/readme.md

 <img src="flix.png" width="44" height="44">

-# FLIx: Netflix with simple IMDb ratings
+# FLIx: Netflix with simple IMDb ratings – Chrome Extension

-Super simple 'Get IMDb rating' button for Netflix.
+FLIx is a *Google Chrome Extension* that adds a super simple 'Get IMDb rating' button on Netflix.
+Currently unpublished in Extensions.

 Disclaimer: Use at your own risk.
 Please note that this is an experimental extension and I can't be held responsible for anything that happens to you or you browser while you're using it.